urbit/docs/userspace/tudumvc/updating-the-agent.md

 * Upgrade the %gall agent's `action`s to accommodate all possible Earth app actions.

 ## Prerequisites {#prerequisites}
-* A Fake Ship as prepared in [Lesson 3 - The `%gall` of that `agent`](@/docs/userspace/tudumvc/agent-supported-hosting.md).
+* A Fake Ship as prepared in [Chapter 3 - Configuring a %gall agent to interact with TodoMVC](@/docs/userspace/tudumvc/agent-supported-hosting.md).
-* **NOTE:** We've included a copy of all the files you need for this lesson _in their completed form_ in the folder [src-lesson4](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson4), but you should try doing this on your own instead of just copying our files in.
+* **NOTE:** We've included a copy of all the files you need for this chapter _in their completed form_ in the folder [src-lesson4](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson4).

-## The Lesson {#the-lesson}
+## Chapter Text {#chapter-text}
-Let's take a look at how the data in TodoMVC is being stored.
-First, launch your Urbit (recall that you previously made the Earth app dependent on our ship being online due to the asynchronous call to authenticate with our ship), then open the app (`yarn run dev` in the /react-hooks folder).
+To prepare `%tudumvc` as a back-end for TodoMVC, we'll take a look at how TodoMVC stores data in the localStorage presently.Let's take a look at how the data in TodoMVC is being stored.

+We'll start by launching our Urbit (recall that we previously made the Earth app dependent on our ship being online due to the asynchronous call to authenticate with our ship), then opening the app (`yarn run dev` in the /react-hooks folder).

-Add some todos and mark at least one of them as complete, then open the browser's console (`F12` in most browsers).
+If we add some todos and mark at least one of them as complete, then open the browser's console (`F12` in most browsers) and examine localStorage, we can see the storage looks something like this:

-In the console, let's examine localStorage, as that's what TodoMVC is currently using to store data:
 ```
 >> localStorage
 <- >Storage { todos: "[{\"done\":false,\"id\":\"d160cc1a-02dc-4ea3-f89c-43b482da5fc4\",\"label\":\"two\"},{\"done\":false,\"id\":\"f555c8b9-ca31-b25e-d71e-f473c5de38f6\",\"label\":\"one\"},{\"done\":false,\"id\":\"a8297d73-3359-7829-cdc4-c545642f9a35\",\"label\":\"test\"}]", length: 1 }
 ```
-`localStorage` is storing an object with a key of "todos" whose value is an array of data from our TodoMVC todo list.
-Take a closer look using:
+`localStorage` is storing an object with a key of "todos" whose value is an array of data from the TodoMVC todo list.

+This general object could be parsed using the `parse` method of JSON to turn the "todos" item from `localStorage` into its JSON form:
 ```
 >> JSON.parse(localStorage.getItem("todos"))
 <- (3) […]